swcarpentry/DEPRECATED-boot-camps/version-control/2_Remote.md

 The mark-up shows us the parts of the file causing the conflict and the versions they come from.
 We now need to manually edit the file to *resolve* the conflict.
 This means removing the mark-up and doing one of

-* Keep the local version, which, here, is the one marked-up by `HEAD` i.e. `Title: A paper about proteines`
+* Keep the local version, which, here, is the one marked-up by `HEAD` i.e. "Title: A paper about proteines"
-* Keep the remote version, which, here, is the one marked-up by the commit identifier i.e. `Title: A paper everything but proteines`
+* Keep the remote version, which, here, is the one marked-up by the commit identifier i.e. "Title: A paper everything but proteines"
-* Or keep a combination of the two e.g. `Title: A paper about proteines and eveything else`
+* Or keep a combination of the two e.g. "Title: A paper about proteines and eveything else"

 We edit the file.
 Then commit our changes e.g.